 When budgets are an issue and they almost always are, you need a defined clear path to success for each new hire.
 We will write about this in detail in a future post, but generally it should include responsibilities and benchmarks to achieve growing levels of compensation PLUS the skills needed achieve these career milestones.

 Want to know if your onboarding is converting new hires to the culture?
 Listen closely to your people.
 If you hear collegial conversation and see reduced sick days, you are likely on the right track.
 If you hear frustration from within the ranks, well it started somewhere: Generally, that is the first week of employment.
 Thoughtful well framed onboarding is the first step and the subject of our next post.

 Why do we care about this and why should you?

 People matter.
 People are the business.
+Onboarding programs and onboarding software are just useful templates.
 Technology can help sort them and make them more productive, but it rarely grows a business on its own.